wengandrew/wengandrew.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Postdoctoral Fellow** in the [Battery Control Group](https://batterycontrolgroup.engin.umich.edu/) at the University of Michigan, Ann Arbor.
+I am a **Postdoctoral Fellow** in the [**Battery Control Group at the University of Michigan**](https://batterycontrolgroup.engin.umich.edu/).
 Before that, I was a [**Staff Cell Engineer at Tesla**](https://www.linkedin.com/in/wengandrew/), where I focused on battery technology evaluation and battery systems modeling (2013 to 2024).
-My educational background includes mechanical engineering, materials science, and computer science.
+My educational training blends mechanical engineering, materials science, and computer science.

-My research focuses on **energy systems modeling** with an emphasis on *battery manufacturing process optimization*, *battery lifetime prediction*, and *battery workforce development*.
+My research focuses on **energy systems modeling** with an emphasis on battery manufacturing process optimization, battery lifetime prediction, and battery workforce development.

 My mission is to **build a knowledge base enabling new battery manufacturing technologies to be deployed rapidly and sustainably**.